AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-35/acsd-51265-catalog-product-price.md

 ---
 # ACSD-51265: Optimize reindexing for bundled products

-The ACSD-51265 patch fixes the issue where the [!DNL catalog] product price reindexing performance is low when there are too many bundled products in the system.
+The ACSD-51265 patch fixes the issue where the catalog product price reindexing performance is low when there are too many bundled products in the system.
 This patch is available when the [!DNL Quality Patches Tool (QPT)] 1.1.35 is installed.
 The patch ID is ACSD-51265.
 Please note that the issue was fixed in Adobe Commerce 2.4.5.

 ## Affected products and versions